 Knee Replacement in Lahore Pakistan

 Knee replacement surgery in Lahore Pakistan (arthroplasty) is a common operation that involves replacing a damaged or diseased knee with an artificial joint.
-Our best orthopedic doctor in Lahore Dr. Muhammad Bilal uses knee replacements implants only made in the USA and UK with best-proven results in the world.
-We offer this surgery in the best state of the art hospitals at the lowest affordable price in Lahore.
+Our best orthopedic doctor in Lahore Dr. Muhammad Bilal uses knee replacements implants only made in the USA and UK with the best-proven results in the world.
+We offer this surgery in the best state-of-the-art hospitals at the lowest affordable price in Lahore.

 When a knee replacement should be done?

 Knee replacement surgery is usually necessary when the knee joint is painful or damaged so that your activity is reduced and you have pain even while sitting.

 The most common reason for knee replacement surgery is osteoarthritis.
 Other problems that cause knee damage include:

 - death of bone in the knee joint following blood supply problems